 Why are my SMS messages not delivering in Nigeria even though my platform says sent?
 The most common causes are an unregistered sender ID, promotional content sent to DND-registered numbers, or a mismatch between message content and route classification.
 Nigerian networks filter at the operator level, so failures often surface only in delivery receipts, not send confirmations.
 Audit delivery status, not send status.

 Can I send marketing SMS to DND numbers using a corporate route?
-No. Corporate and transactional routes exist so that service messages reach customers who have opted out of marketing.
+No. Corporate and transactional routes are intended for legitimate service communications to customers who have opted out of marketing.
 Sending promotional content through them violates NCC rules, risks sender ID suspension, and does not satisfy the separate consent requirements under Nigeria's data protection law.

 Should I use WhatsApp instead of SMS in Nigeria?
 For smartphone audiences in urban areas, WhatsApp is a strong primary or fallback channel.
 But SMS and USSD remain essential for reach across feature phones and low-connectivity regions.
 Most programs perform best with a routing sequence across channels rather than a single-channel bet.
 Our knowledge base guide to choosing a messaging channel covers how to make that call.

 This article provides general operational information and should not be considered legal advice.
-Organizations should consult qualified legal or workplace safety professionals regarding their specific compliance obligations.
+Organizations should consult qualified legal or data protection professionals regarding their specific compliance obligations.

 See how Telerivet routes, classifies, and falls back across channels in Nigeria and 150+ other markets.
 Talk to our team about your messaging program.